 Train travel in India

-The Indian railways are the 5th largest rail network in India after US, Russia, Canada, and China.
-It is government operated system and that’s why the prices of non-air conditioned class tickets are very cheap.
+The Indian railways are the 5th largest rail network in India after the US, Russia, Canada, and China.
+It is a government-operated system and that’s why the prices of non-air conditioned class tickets are very cheap.

 Train connectivity is very good in India except for the mountain regions.
 It is one of the best-connected travel networks.
 The advance booking for train tickets starts 120 days before the travel date and for some sectors tickets sell faster.
 It’s better to book a train ticket in advance to avoid inconvenience at the last moment.